 Telephone numbers as used within a PBX can have different forms, following local national conventions and enterprise policies.
-For example, a typical user of a PBX in Munich dials with three leading zeros followed by international and area code to reach an international destination, two zeros followed by area code to reach destinations within Germany, one zero to reach destinations within Munich metropolitan area, and phone numbers without leading zeros to reach other PBX users.
+For example, a typical user of a PBX in Munich dials with three leading zeros followed by international and area code to reach an international destination, two zeros followed by area code to reach destinations within Munich metropolitan area, and phone numbers without leading zeros to reach other PBX users.
 Using this dialing convention is convenient, the number length only grows with distance.
 However, these numbers loose significance if one tried to use them globally say to reach an international PSTN gateway.
 Therefore it is useful to normalize them in the E.164 format by stripping leading digits and introducing an appropriate prefix.